 In this project I am going to make a Raspberry Pi security camera simply using the standard Pi camera such as the one I used in the time-lapse tutorial.
 This is a cost effective way of getting a security camera up and running that you can view over the network and...read more

 In this tutorial we will build a Raspberry Pi ADS-B receiver, this will allow us to track flights within 100-300 miles (160-480 km).
 This distance will vary depending on your location, line of sight etc. We also set this up so you can track flights directly of the Pi...read more

 A Raspberry Pi NAS or network attached storage is the perfect way to have files available to anyone within your local network.
 It is a relatively easy process to set this up and being low powered allows for it to be on 24/7 without costing you a fortune in power...read more

-If you want to check out our larger range of projects, then head over to the Raspberry Pi project page as this will have many tutorials ranging from just basic beginner stuff right through to the more advanced tutorials.
+If you want to check out our more extensive range of projects, then head over to the Raspberry Pi project page as this will have many tutorials ranging from just basic beginner stuff right through to the more advanced tutorials.

-There are many great Raspberry Pi accessories around that you are able to buy.
+There are many great Raspberry Pi accessories around that you can buy.
 If you’re looking at doing up your Pi with a cool looking case or looking to buy a kit that includes a Pi, then be sure check out our guides.

-Be sure to follow us on any of the major social networks so you stay up to date with all the latest and greatest projects, guides and much more.
-You can find links to our pages on the right hand sidebar or below if you’re on mobile.
+Be sure to follow us on any of the major social networks, so you stay up to date with all the latest and greatest projects, guides and much more.
+You can find links to our pages on the left-hand sidebar or below if you’re on mobile.